CHANCELLOR (hurriedly). Indeed, yes, Your Majesty. (The

 PRINCESS.
 How would they do that?

 PRINCE.
-The Prince was going to have been married in full armor—with his visor down.
+The Prince was going to have been married in full armor—with his visor

 PRINCESS (laughing happily).
 Oh, what fun!